sarahmk125/flask-model/README.md

 - AWS ECR to release new docker images
 - AWS ECS to run the images on an EC2 instance

-Youtub demo found here: https://www.youtube.com/watch?v=KTFzgbw43UQ&feature=youtu.be
+Youtube demo found here: https://www.youtube.com/watch?v=KTFzgbw43UQ&feature=youtu.be

 ## Getting Started